MansoorMajeed/archived-esc.sh-hugo/content/blog/2020-01-10-nginx-ingress-gke-setup.md

-+++
-author = "Mansoor A"
-categories = ["Kubernetes", "HomePage"] date = 2020-01-10T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Kubernetes
+- HomePage
+date: "2020-01-10T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "nginx-ingress-gke-setup"
-summary = "How to setup the Nginx ingress controller in Google Kubernetes Engine to have better control over the controller" tags = ["Kubernetes", "HomePage"] title = "Setting up Nginx Ingress in GKE"
+summary: How to setup the Nginx ingress controller in Google Kubernetes Engine to have better control over the controller

-+++
+tags:
+- Kubernetes
+- HomePage
+title: Setting up Nginx Ingress in GKE
+url: nginx-ingress-gke-setup
+---

 Nginx Ingress Controller offers a lot more features than the default ingress controller by GKE.
 This post explains how to quickly setup an Nginx ingress controller on your K8s cluster running on GKE